Form CRS Relationship Summary and Regulation Best Interest Disclosures

 To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 What this means for you: When you open an account, we will ask for your name, address, date of birth and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.

 Securities an Exchange Commission Rule 605/606

 Securities and Exchange Commission Rule (“SEC”) 605 requires market centers that trade National Market System securities to make available to the public monthly electronic reports that include uniform statistical measures of execution quality.
 These reports are available as electronic data files downloadable in a raw form appropriate for advanced analytics.
 Please be aware that the majority of the order flow executed by Wedbush Securities is not covered by NMS Rule 605 due to special handling requests by clients.
 The execution results from this order flow will not appear in the data and may differ substantially from the results.

-Download NMS Rule 605 reports by clicking here.
+Download NMS Rule 605 reports after October 1, 2020 by clicking here.